knbyte/42_Piscine/README.md

-# A Beginners Guide to the 42 Piscine!
+# Guide to the 42 Piscine ~

-Doing something like this with zero knowledge is overwhelming^TM
+Doing something like this with zero knowledge is overwhelming^TM - I would know, I've just done it - which is why I can tell you that you have definetly got this!

+*Don't panic.*
+*Breathe.*
+*We got this.*
-Don't panic.
-Breathe.
-We got this. *Keep Swimming.*
+*Keep Swimming.*

 ## Links: